Many everyday food products have gluten, such as pasta, bread, and beer. However, gluten is also an ingredient in a variety of less obvious foods.

 Products labeled as wheat-free are not necessarily gluten-free.
 They may still contain spelt, rye, or barley-based ingredients, for example.
 These all contain gluten.

-A law enacted in August 2013 by the United States Food and Drug Administration (FDA) makes sure that all products labeled gluten-free are safe for individuals with celiac disease or gluten intolerance to consume.
+The United States Food and Drug Administration (FDA) enacted a law in August 2013 that forces food manufacturers to label all products that are safe for consumption by individuals with celiac disease or gluten intolerance as gluten-free.

 Some non-food products may also contain hidden sources of gluten in the form of lecithin.